justinaht/Matos-test/README.md

 **Description**: Create an api to get logging of the cluster.
 (Check: Swagger: **/apidocs**)

 1. Fill the information for file <i>/credentials/kube_config_aws</i>
-2. Change the name of <i>credentials/aws_role_account.json.sample</i> to <i>credentials/aws_role_account.json<i> and fill update the information for it
+2. Change the name of <i>credentials/aws_role_account.json.sample</i> to <i>credentials/aws_role_account.json</i> and update the information for it
 3. Create api to get the logging status of an AWS cluster by name **Endpoint**: GET <i>/cluster/<provider>/<cluster_name></i>
     * Parameters:
         * provider: The name of the cloud provider.
-For the testing purpose, please always set it as aws
+For the testing purpose, please always set it as **aws**
         * cluster_name: The name of the cluster you want to check the logging status.
 You can archive this by:
             * Login to your AWS Account
             * Go to Amazon Elastic Kubernetes Service
             * You can see a list of clusters in the right-hand table.
 (If no cluster existed, you can create one).
-Then, just copy the name of the cluster you want to check
+Then, copy the name of the cluster you want to check
 ![Get detail cluster](./images/Screenshot%20from%202022-06-0.png)
      * Response: <br>
 ![Response cluster logging](./images/2.png)